Peter Soulsby: Breach of COVID-19 restrictions

 On 14 June 2020, the Leicester Mercury and The Sun newspapers published photographs appearing to show Soulsby breaking rules on movement during a lockdown by visiting his girlfriend during the COVID-19 pandemic.
 In response, the leader of the opposition on the Leicester City Council, Nigel Porter, and local Liberal Democrat and Conservative councillors called for Soulsby to apologise and resign his position.
 He rejected calls to stand aside and apologised the following day.
 He was quoted by the BBC as having said "It can be certainly interpreted as being against the spirit of the lockdown, if not against the regulations."

 Personal life

 He was knighted in 1999 New Year Honours for his services to local government.

 He was married to Alison Soulsby, who died of cancer on 10 December 2011, aged 63.
-He has three daughters and six grandchildren from his marriage.
-One of his daughters is Elly Cutkelvin, a councillor for Saffron ward whom Soulsby appointed as one of his assistant mayors in 2019.
+He has three daughters and nine grandchildren from his marriage.
+One of his daughters is Elly Cutkelvin, a councillor for Saffron ward since 2011, whom Soulsby appointed as one of his assistant mayors in 2019.